iotaledger/goshimmer/docs/apis/manual_peering.md

 # Manual Peering API methods

-The manual peering APIs allows managing the list of known peers of the node.
+The manual peering APIs allow managing the list of known peers of the node.

 HTTP APIs: